Vasa3331/rsschool-cv/cv.md

 * GitHub: [Vasa3331](https://github.com/Vasa3331)
 * CodePen: [@vasa3331](https://codepen.io/vasa3331)
 * Codewars: [vasa3331](https://www.codewars.com/users/vasa3331)
-===

 ## Summary
-At the moment I work in the representative office of a European pharmaceutical company as a drug registration specialist.
+<font size = 1>At the moment I work in the representative office of a European pharmaceutical company as a drug registration specialist.
 My goal is to learn everything new and exciting.I want to get knowledge and skills that will be enough for employment in an IT-company.
 I think it will be a positive change in my life.
-===

 ## Skills
 * HTML
 * CSS